Learning How to Live Free

 Louise Fletcher as Nurse Ratched

-When our class actually started reading One Flew, prompted by the media blurbs, we accepted it as a "fight-the-power" kind of story: McMurphy our hero, Nurse Ratched the emotionless, rule-laden drudge, and Chief Broom, the mute observer who narrates the story; but we ran into a few problems.
+When our class actually started reading One Flew, prompted by the media blurbs, we accepted it as a "fight-the-power" kind of story: McMurphy our hero, Nurse Ratched the emotionless, rule-laden drudge, and Chief Broom, the mute observer who narrates the story.
+We ran into a few problems.
 They emerged just gradually as McMurphy settled into the routines of the asylum.

 The other inmates complain bitterly about the Nurse's inflexibility, her adherence to rules—regarding the use of the TV set, for instance, and cigarette-smoking—and her overall heartlessness.
 They also hate that the Nurse never lets them out of that place.
 It's not a prison, after all.
 They should interact with the outside world, if they hope to ever return to it.